 This travel destination is so popular for families with a child with autism, that Forbes even featured an article about them.

 Royal Caribbean Cruises

-On a cruise vacation, families will visit new cities, spend a week or so in a new environment and meet lots of new friends.
+On a cruise vacation, families will visit new cities, spend a week or so in a new environment, and meet lots of new friends.
 For children with autism, cruises can be an overwhelming experience.
 That’s why Royal Caribbean has created a special program, featuring autism-friendly toys, priority check-in, a cruising social story, and dietary accommodations.

-According to CNN Traveler, Myrtle Beach is one of the first autism-friendly communities in the country.
+According to CNN Traveler, it is also one of the first autism-friendly communities in the country.
 Thanks to one mom’s dedicated efforts, restaurants and stores across the beachfront have been trained on autism.
 Families can ask for quiet seating, attend sensory-friendly movie nights, take surfing lessons from autism-friendly instructors or even get a GPS tracking band for their escape artist children.
 The local airport also offers a sensory-friendly decompression room.

 Children with autism deserve the same experiences as their neurotypical peers.
 With these five sensory-friendly and fun travel spots for children with autism, families can make childhood memories without any meltdowns.

 Master of Education (M.Ed.) | Northeastern State University